pviafore/CraftingInterpreters/challenges.md

 Note that I'm not being clever and handling larger sizes, this is just to show that we can do something with an arena.
 A true implementaiton would deal with overcommitted memory, multiple arenas that are built on the fly, and so on.

+# Chapter 15

+1) Write teh bytecode instruction sequences for the follwoing:

+1 + 2 + 3

+* Constant 1
+* Cosntant 2
+* Op Add
+* Constant 3
+* Op Add

+1+2*3

+* Constant 1
+* Constant 2
+* Constant 3
+* Op Multiply
+* Op add

+3 - 2 - 1

+* Constant 3
+* Constant 2
+* Op Subtract
+* Constant 1
+* Op Subtract

+1 + 2 * 3 - 4 / - 5

+* Constant 1
+* Constant 2
+* Constant 3
+* Op Multiply
+* Op Add
+* Constant 4
+* Constnat 5
+* Negate
+* Op Divide
+* Op Subtract

+2) Write the following without negate and without subtract.
+What are the trade-offs and are there other redundant instructions?

+4 - 3 * -2

+Without negate:

+* Constant 4
+* Constnat 0
+* Constant 3
+* Constant 2
+* Multiply
+* Op Subtract
+* Op Subtract

+Wihtout subtraction

+* Constant 4
+* Constant 3
+* Constant 2
+* Op Negate
+* Op Divide
+* Op Negate
+* Op Add

+I like having both instructions, because while I think it does complicate for an implementer, it reduces the bytecode size, which will speed things up.

+If it's something the user can directly do (like a negate, or a subtraction), it will also help with debugging the disassembly.

+As far as redundancy, you don't need subtract if you have add, and you don't need multiply if you have a divide

+3) Our VM stack has a fixed size, make it dynamic.
+What are the costs and benefits of it?

+See the code to see a vector growing and shrinking the stack.
+This does add runtime cost, as we have to do memory management with a vector.
+With a fixed stack, you have a few instrudtions to move the stack pointer, and no allocs needed.
+However, you can run into stack overflows if you keep a static stack.

+See the code where we use `DynamicStack`

+4) Is there a big performance difference by eliding a pop when a push is going to come right after it?

+I'm not sure I'm going to measure enough of a difference, but it is going to be very small (it will be less instructions.
+I don't feel like setting up benchmarking at this time to deal with this.)
+I'm altering the instructions to see their work.

+# Chapter 16

+1) What token types would you use for string interpolation and what would you emit for string interpolations?

+So Python handles nested interpolations.
+At it's core, it feels like you have strings, that then terminate before you hit ${}.
+So for something like "Hello ${name}", you would need to look for a $".
+You'd terminate the string at "Hello ", which is a string token, and then have an interpolate token `${`.
+The closing brace would still be a `RIGHT_BRACE`.
+When you get to a parsing stage, you would evaluate all the tokens as an expression between Interpolate and RightBrace.
+You would also need to start another string token after the right brace.
+You'd also want to implicitly converte the expression to a string.
+You would also need implicit add operators between the string and interpolation and add operations between interpolation and next string.

+2) How do langugaes differentiate between nested generics `vector<vector<int>>` and right shift `>>`.

+My guess is precedence checking and making things not context-free.
+Let's go check it out:

+So in C++, they stopped looking at >> as a single token, and instead treated > as a single token.
+This way, when you were parsing template lists, you would be able to figure out which > delimites the token.

+Java looks at context and if its in the context of a type, a > is always treated as a single character rather than being greedy as it is everywhere else.

+C# does not treat `>>` as a separate token.

+3) What are some contextual keywords from other languages?
+What are pros and cons of having contextual keywords.
+How would you implement them in the front-end.

+Python has match, case, and type.
+Match and case are part of the new match operator.

+C++ has coroutine contextual keywords (co_yield, co_return), and method specifiers (override, final).

+This is nice because it gives you backwards compatibility - older programs will continue to compile.
+You won't run into scanning bugs because you aren't treating these any different, they are still just identifiers.
+However, it will make a language implementer's job much tougher.
+You now have to do so much more for contextual awareness to know if you should be using an identifier or keyword.
+It also adds more contextual overhead for developers because there are more rules to understand.

+I would scan them as identifiers, and then in parse state, before any identifier that may be used in that context, you have to check if it's useful.
+(For example, if you were reading a function, you may look for identifiers in C++ after the parameter list, and see if they match override or final. )

+# Chapter 17